takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.10 <br>
+    ・ The number of players waiting to be matched retrieved from the server to match the new version of Fall Guys. <br>
+    ・ When 'Fall_Guys_Client.exe' is made active from inactive, the coordinates of external displays such as timers are readjusted.
+(When auto-adjustment is ON). <br>
+    ・ Programme optimisation. <br>

   ○ 4.51.03 <br>
     ・ Fixed an issue that prevented the creative thumbnail replacement from working properly. <br>